-I managed to track down a number of amazing former Bluebell Girls and produced files of photographs for the designers to work from.
-There was a sizeable amount of film research, which included viewing the incredible black and white Nazi footage on 35mm nitrate film at the British Film Institute.
-When I turned up at the BFI, gave them my name, and was astonished to find myself being treated like absolute royalty.
-Later I found out that they had thought I had said ‘Safety Level’ rather than ‘Sophie Neville’.
-They thought I had come to inspect the conditions under which the highly combustible nitrate film was being stored and viewed.
+I managed to track down a number of former Bluebell Girls and produced files of photographs for the designers to work from.
+There was a sizable amount of film research, which included viewing the black and white Nazi footage on 35mm nitrate film at the British Film Institute.
+When I turned up at the BFI, I gave them my name, and was astonished to find myself being treated like absolute royalty.
+Later I discovered they understood I’d introduced myself as ‘Safety Level’ rather than ‘Sophie Neville’.
+They thought I had come to inspect the conditions under which the highly combustible nitrate film was being viewed.

 The hard work paid off.
-Bluebell gained 5 BAFTA nominations and the award for best costume design, which went to Verity Lewis and Janet Powell.
+Bluebell gained five BAFTA nominations and the award for best costume design, which went to Verity Lewis and Janet Powell.
 George Perry used my research notes to write the official biography of the dancer from Liverpool who outwitted the Nazis and impacted France.

 Young Europe Africa ~

-Someone stole one of the props from the Eastenders set soon after Gretchen told me that story.
+Someone stole one of my props from the Eastenders set soon after Gretchen told me that story.
 It wasn’t funny.
 I was responsible for its safe keeping.
 The situation was dire because although it was only a plastic toy we could not finish recording the episode without it.
 The prop was worth £5.
 The cost and the havoc caused by having to re-mount the whole studio another day was mind-boggling.
 Julia Smith, the producer was furious.
-Livid.
 I faced getting a very bad report.
 The production manager stayed calm and gave the thief a caveat of grace to replace it by calling an early supper.
 I prayed.
 The prop was not replaced.
-Standing alone in the wide corridor at Elstree studios, and feeling devastated, I decided to check the rubbish bins.
+Standing alone in the wide corridor at Elstree studios, and feeling devastated, I decided to check the litter bins.
 There, inside a blue flip-top rubbish bin standing at the studio door was the precious prop.

 My Family and Other Animals ~

 I loved working with the tortoises and geckos, the piglets and hens Gerry grew up with.
-Nigel Marven shot the natural history sequences but I would drive over to his villa to pick up creatures such as Achilles the tortoise and various insects once they became pets and appeared with the actors.
+Nigel Marven shot the natural history sequences but I would drive over to his villa to pick up creatures such as Achilles the tortoise and various insects that appeared in scenes with the actors.
 I don’t think Nigel had anything to do with the piglet.
-Dave Privett the prop buyer asked Janimals – the dog handlers – to train him to walk on a lead.
+Dave Privett the prop buyer asked the dog handlers to train him to walk on a lead.
 This was achieved in about ten minutes.

 Return to Rockcliffe’s Babies ~

-‘This time I returned from the sunshine of Corfu to work as a location manager on Rockcliffe’s Babies, shot in and around the streets of Notting Hill.
-I was the girl organising car chases the wrong way around the Harrow Roundabout at 6.30am on a Sunday morning or parking up 85 vehicles in Bayswater.
-One location was in a house occupied by prostitutes.
-The electricians were most amused by this ‘You going to get us a 25% BBC discount Sophie?’
-They’d shot loudly as they arrived with their lamps at 7.00am.
-Nothing I could do or say would hush them until they inadvertently dropped a short but expensive cable into the back yard.
-They were far to embarrassed to knock on the door of the lady working down there to retrieve it and started trying to get me to ask for it.
+‘I returned from the sunshine of Corfu to work as a location manager on Rockcliffe’s Babies, shot in and around the streets of Notting Hill.
+I was the girl organising car chases the wrong way around Harrow Roundabout at 6.30am on a Sunday morning.
+One location was in a house occupied by sex workers.
+The electricians were most amused by this.
+‘You going to get us a 25% BBC discount Sophie?’ they’d shout loudly as they arrived at 7.00am.
+Nothing I could do or say would hush them until they inadvertently dropped an expensive cable into the back yard.
+They were far too embarrassed to knock on the door of the lady working in the basement to retrieve it and wanted me to ask for it.

 BBC Schools Television ~

-In the end I was so into shouting, ‘Action’ and ‘Cut!’ that when I was first asked to make a documentry I staged the whole thing.
+In the end, I was so into shouting, ‘Action’ and ‘Cut!’ that when I was first asked to make a documentary I staged the whole thing.
 It was about a little boy who was so fascinated in reptiles that the subject matter out-shone my clonky filming by numbers so luckily my inexperience didn’t matter too much.
 I learnt to get a little looser in my technique.
-Working with children as actors is tricky becasue they are only allowed on set for part of the day and have to keep up their schooling.
+Working with children as actors is tricky because they are only allowed on set for part of the day and have to keep up their schooling.
 And the laws come with a caravan of drivers, chaperones, tutors and insurance policies.
 The easy way around this is to

 film – for short periods – in schools, whereby the production can be an exercise in education much like a school play.
-My local London Comprehensive school were fantastic.
+My local London Comprehensive school was fantastic.
 I worked with a class of eleven-year-olds, making a pair of improvised dramas that proved so good, and the kids so amusing, that after being shown full length, twice, they were repeated every day as shorts on BBC2 at 9.30am for weeks on end.
 Well, one show was amusing; it was about what girls think about boys and what boys think about girls.
 The other programme was about bullying.
-It was both poinient and painful because it was true.
+It was both poignant and painful because it was true.
 Its success was entirely due to the very brave confession – and indeed repentance – of the biggest boy in the class who had been making fun of someone else for ‘talking posh.’
 It was the children’s honesty that made The Way People Talk a great hit.
 Through the filming the boy who had been victimized gained hugely in confidence and popularity.
 He had been about to leave the school.

 We used 16mm film, which was expensive, not just in stock but in lighting requirements.
 However it was like buying opulent silk to make curtains.
 It has a wonderful enduring quality.
 I also got to work with the most wonderful film editors at Lime Grove, including Dave Good, who really taught me how to direct.
 I was trying to be edgy and thought I could get away without an establishing shot once.
 He sent me back to get one.